Canadian Transportation Agency

-The agency is headed by five full-time members, including the chairman and chief executive officer, and the vice chairman.
+The agency is headed by five full-time members, including the Chair, and the Vice Chair.

 History

 The history of the Canadian Transportation Agency originates in February 1904 with the establishment of the Board of Railway Commissioners, an independent body with regulatory authority over railway, and later with jurisdiction over telegraphs, telephones, and express companies.

 The Board of Railway Commissioners was replaced by the Board of Transportation Commissioners through the Transport Act in 1938; this new agency held authority over inland waterways and airlines in addition to those jurisdictions inherited by the Board of Railway Commissioners.
 On 11 September 1944, amendments to the Transport Act provided for "the removal of commercial air services from the jurisdiction of the Board of Transport Commissioners."
 At the same time, the Aeronautics Act created a new Air Transport Board to provide licensing and regulatory functions.

 In 1967, National Transportation Act became law and established the Canadian Transport Commission (CTC)—absorbing most of the members and staff from the previous Board of Transport Commissioners, the Air Transport Board, and the Canadian Maritime Commission—with Jack Pickersgill as president.
 The CTC was given mandate over all modes of transportation in Canada, "with the object of co-ordinating and harmonizing the operations of all carriers engaged in transport by railways, water, aircraft, extra-provincial motor vehicle transport and commodity pipelines."

+In 1976, communications services (telephone, telegraph) regulation was transferred from the CTC to the CRTC, the name of which was changed from the Canadian Radio and Television Commission to the Canadian Radio-Television and Telecommunications Commission.

 In 1988, the new National Transportation Act overhauled the CTC and replaced it with the National Transportation Agency.
 On May 29, 1996, the Canada Transportation Act, also known as Bill C-14 (formerly C-101), received royal assent and established the Canadian Transportation Agency, which began operations on July 2.

 Consumer responsibilities were expanded in 2000, when the post of Air Travel Complaints Commissioner was created under its stewardship.
 The first Air Travel Complaints Commissioner was Bruce Hood, a former veteran National Hockey League referee.

 In 2020, the agency received 8000 complaints between March and September over airline policies to issue travel vouchers rather than refunds for passengers cancelling their flight bookings during the COVID-19 pandemic.
 The CTA posted on their website that airlines could issue travel vouchers instead of refunds, which caused Air Passenger Rights, an advocacy association, to file a lawsuit for CTA to remove this statement.

+In September 2023, the Agency introduced a new system to handle air passenger complaints.
+In its first full year, the Complaint Resolution Office resolved more than 33,000 complaints in 2024–25, nearly three times as many as in 2022–23.
+However, the number of new complaints remained very high, with more than 40,000 received each year over the past three years and a record of over 46,000 in 2024–25.
+As a result, there were 84,398 unresolved complaints at the end of the fiscal year.